aws-samples/sample-bda-redaction/README.md

 ### Production Deployment

-Run all of the following commands from within a terminal environment which can include [AWS CloudShell](https://aws.amazon.com/cloudshell/).
+Run all of the following commands from within a terminal/CLI environment.

 Navigate to the root of the ```app``` directory before running any of the following commands to build this application for production by running the following commands: